BROADSoftware/elastic_modules/README.md

 }
 ```

-But the elastic documentation state than you can use a simplified form:
+But the elastic documentation state than you can also use a simplified form:

 ```yaml
 {